sarahlehman/smalltownkitten/content/post/name-age-status.md

     "title": "Name, Age, Status",
     "author": "Sarah",
     "date": "2020-11-10T22:13:17.3176328-05:00",
-    "summary": "This is what I am going to write on the next form that asks for my first and last name, age, and marital status.", "tags": []
+    "summary": "This is what I am going to write on the next form that asks for my first and last name, age, and marital status", "tags": []
 }
-**This is what I am going to write on the next form that asks for my first and last name, age, and marital status**
+**This is what I am going to write on the next form that asks for my first and last name, age, and marital status.**

 **Name.** My first name is Sarah.
 I know what your next question is.
 The answer is yes.
 It *is* spelled with an *H*.
 Just kidding.
 No one